Viscophoretic particle transport

-The expectation of smaller viscophoresis for larger particles makes sense intuitively because viscophoresis is driven by diffusion, and the diffusion coefficient decreases with increasing particle size.
-We speculate why we do \textit{not} observe this decrease.
-While larger particles diffuse slower, their larger diameter samples a wider segment of the gradient of viscosity and diffusivity, respectively.
-This means, the difference of diffusivity experienced at both ends of a particle increases linearly with the particle's diameter, speculatively leading to stronger viscophoretic drift.
-This effect approximately cancels out the reduced diffusivity due to larger size.
-For small analytes with a size comparable to the viscosity-inducing glycerol molecules, viscophoresis is then governed by eq.\,(2) with $\alpha = 1$ in agreement with the state of the art.
+The prediction that viscophoresis varies inversely with particle size makes intuitive sense because diffusivity generally decreases with increasing particle size.
+We postulate that, while larger particles diffuse more slowly, because the cross-section of a particle increases with its diameter, larger particles sample a larger segment of the viscosity gradient.
+Therefore, the maximum difference of diffusivity $\Delta D$ at both sides of a particle increases linearly with diameter, leading to viscophoretic drift that remains constant as this increase in $\Delta D$ compensates for the commensurate reduction in diffusivity.
+This effect vanishes for very small particles---such as ions---because $\Delta D \approx 0$ and \cref{eq:ito} is valid for $\alpha = 1$.